 Underground production will use LED lights and unused urban areas like subway tunnels to produce food.
 Though this is not enough to feed a city, it is certainly a good start.
 What needs to be pushed further is the adoption of personal gardens in cities, from vertical gardens to balcony gardens.

 Using sensors, AI, and machine learning agriculture should theoretically be able to optimize production and reduce water consumption and pesticide use.

 7. Use of LED

 LED is paving the way for increased crop growth rate, allowing more to be produced in a single crop yielding.
-It will be instrumental in urban farming and can help reduce the amount of land that will need to be cleared for agriculture in the future.
+These LED lights from Nordic Lights are designed to provide the best possible vision and clarity to ensure maximum efficiency and minimal distractions.
+LED lights will also be instrumental in urban farming and can help reduce the amount of land that will need to be cleared for agriculture in the future.
 You can read more here.